Mark Strand: Biography

-Strand was born in 1934 at Summerside, Prince Edward Island, Canada.
+Strand was born in 1934 at Summerside, Prince Edward Island, Canada, to Robert Joseph Strand and Sonia Apter.
 Raised in a secular Jewish family, he spent his early years in North America and much of his adolescence in South and Central America.
 Strand graduated from Oakwood Friends School in 1951 and in 1957 earned his B.A. from Antioch College in Ohio.
 He then studied painting under Josef Albers at Yale University, where he earned a B.F.A in 1959.
 On a U.S.-Italy Fulbright Commission scholarship, Strand studied 19th-century Italian poetry in Florence in 1960–61.
 He attended the Iowa Writers' Workshop at the University of Iowa the following year and earned a Master of Arts in 1962.
 In 1965 he spent a year in Brazil as a Fulbright Lecturer.

 In 1981, Strand was elected a member of The American Academy of Arts and Letters.
 He served as Poet Laureate Consultant in Poetry to the Library of Congress during the 1990–91 term.
-In 1997, he left Johns Hopkins University to accept the Andrew MacLeish Distinguished Service Professorship of Social Thought at the Committee on Social Thought at the University of Chicago.
+In 1998, he left Johns Hopkins University to accept the Andrew MacLeish Distinguished Service Professorship of Social Thought at the Committee on Social Thought at the University of Chicago.
 From 2005 to his death, Strand taught literature and creative writing at Columbia University, in New York City.

 Strand received numerous awards, including a MacArthur Fellowship in 1987 and the 1999 Pulitzer Prize for Poetry, for Blizzard of One.
+Harold Bloom included three volumes of Strand's poetry in his list of works defining the Western Canon.

 Strand died of liposarcoma on November 29, 2014, in Brooklyn, New York.